 I graduated from William Ray Elementary School, attended Kenwood High School for half a year and Central YMCA High School for another year.
 Eventually I was able to pass the GED test.
 Much later I received a diploma in electronics technology from the DeVry Institute of Technology, entered the University of Wisconsin at Madison as a music major before graduating with baccalaureates in economics and journalism and a Masters in mass communication research from the School of Journalism.
 In addition, in the past 30 years a number of fine musicians have attempted to teach me, often in vain.
 Ive studied classical guitar with Sherry Conway, George Lindquist, Javier Calderon, and Wulfin Lieske and jazz guitar with Carl Michel and Roger Brotherhood.

 As always, Im juggling a variety of projects.
-Recent releases include a modular piece for large-ensemble (24 players in this case) on Clean Feed, a second CDs worth of settings of Samuel Beckett plays for my quartet with John Hollenbeck, Scott Roller, and Matthias Schubert on New Word Records, and a string octet on NotTwo Records.
-Currently I am recording a solo acoustic guitar CD, preparing to record my second Freetet CD, constructing a multi-media presentation of the Beckett settings and a third Beckett CD, and composing music for a quartet of two flutes, classical guitar, and lute.
+Recent releases include three CDs for string quartet (with the redundent violin replaced by electric gutar) on Between the Lines, a CD of duets for classical guitar and shakuhachi on Ayler, a modular piece for large-ensemble (24 players in this case) on Clean Feed, a second CDs worth of settings of Samuel Beckett plays for my quartet with John Hollenbeck, Scott Roller, and Matthias Schubert on New Word Records, and a string octet on NotTwo Records.
+Currently I am recording a solo acoustic guitar CD, preparing to record an electric duo CD with Elliott Sharp and a duo CD with Paul Lytton.

 Past projects include music for the videos of Douglas Rosenburg, a commission for Li Chiao-Ping Dance that was a reimagination of J.S.
 Bachs third cello suite BWV 1009, and the trio suite christanglefox (482 Music).
 Working backward, the previous large project, released on the Italian Rossbin label, was an extended suitewhich was funded by the Dane County Cultural Commission and Madison CitiARTsfor a quintet that includes percussionist Carrie Biolo, double reedist Kyle Bruckmann, single reedist Guillermo Gregorio, trumpet player Greg Kelley, and myself.
 Earlier crap includes a piece for contrabass and percussion that was a commission from the Wisconsin Alliance of Composers, a large, modular composition 96 Gestures, which was released on CRI and will be reissued by Neos, a prototype and first score for The Truth Machine, a device that allows large ensembles to react to a single scrolling graphic score for the Milwaukee Improvisers Orchestra, and, way back, music for a childrens performance from the dance troupe Kanopy and music for choreographer Li Chiao-Ping.